hhucn/dbas/docs/dbas/review.rst

     2. Add the necessary `keys` in `dbas/review/__init__.py`
     3. Create a new script in `dbas/review/<your_queue_name>.py` based on the `__interface__.py`
     4. Implement it!
+    5. Add the strings for `priv_access_x_queue` and `<queueY>`
-    5. Do not forget to implement the frontend: Most of the parts are just copy / paste / rename.
+    6. Do not forget to implement the frontend: Most of the parts are just copy / paste / rename.
         a.
-Add a section in the `review-content.pt'-template
+Add a subpage section in the `review/qeueue.pt`-template
         b.
-Add click events for the buttons and callbacks in `queue.js` as well as `review.js`.
+Add your queue in `review/type/<queue>.pt`
         c.
+Add click events for the buttons in `queue.js` and the methods in `review.js`.
+        d.
 Be nice, we never had time to refactor the frontend.
-    6. Please add tests!
+    7. Please add tests!